prashantsaxe/chatChamber/README.md

 ## Usage
 - **Sign Up or Log In**: Create a new account or log in with an existing one.
-- **Setup Profile**: Complete the profile setup with information like First-Name Last-Name and Profile Picture
 - **Channels**: Create or join channels to start group conversations.
 - **Real-Time Messaging**: Send and receive messages instantly.
 - **File Transfer**: Securely upload and share images and other files.